gabrielhnf/whiskr/README.md

 **A C(at)-based programming language written in C/C++!.**

-Whiskr is a basic educational programming language where everything is cat-themed — because why not?
-It's a purrfect excuse to explore how programming languages work under the hood, including lexers, parsers, and interpreters or compilers.
+Whiskr is (or will be) a basic programming language where everything is cat-themed — because why not?
+It's a purrfect excuse to explore how programming languages work under the hood.

-> ⚠️ This project is currently a learning experiment, not meant for production use.
-I'm figuring things out as I go — expect bugs, hairballs, and plenty of `meow()`.
+> ⚠️ This project is more than anything a learning experiment, I'm figuring things out as I go — expect bugs, not-so optimized methods, and plenty of printf's, or `meow()`'s.

 ---